ChipiKaf/smooth-image-transition/README.md

 ## Features

-Smooth transitions between two images.
+- Smooth transitions between two images.
 Displacement mapping for image distortion.
 Scroll-triggered animations using gsap.
 Custom vertex and fragment shaders.
+- Scroll the mouse wheel to see the transition

 ## Project Structure